hashicorp/vault-action/README.md

 # vault-action

-A helper action for easily pulling secrets from the K/V backend of vault.
+A helper action for easily pulling secrets from HashiCorp Vault™.

-Expects [Version 2](https://www.vaultproject.io/docs/secrets/kv/kv-v2/) of the KV Secrets Engine by default.
+By default, this action pulls from  [Version 2](https://www.vaultproject.io/docs/secrets/kv/kv-v2/) of the K/V Engine.
+See examples below for how to [use v1](#using-kv-version-1) as well as non-K/V engines.

 ## Example Usage